When she graduated from UCLA with a B.A. from the School of Theater, Film and Television, it went something like this:

 DAD: It sounds like you need to start a company.

 Given some seed money, and a few months of making up company names, Cinterra Pictures, LLC was created.
 Under this banner, and with the same entrepreneurial spirit instilled by her parents, Jess has in fact worked to surround herself with talented artists.
 This began by producing two feature-length documentary films: Namaste Nepal (2009), available worldwide on Amazon in the Gaiam channel, and Big in Bollywood (2011), available worldwide on Netflix.
 In 2013 Jess partnered with Stephen Cox to produce parody video Placeba which appeared on FunnyOrDie’s most viewed in the week of its release.
+In association with Upstart Crow Productions, Jess, under the Cinterra banner, also served as associate producer for acclaimed festival shorts Out With A Bang and The God Chair.

 In 2015 she launched Cinterra Entertainment, creating a fully integrated production and management company with the goal of running it like a "theater company for film."
 Cinterra now boasts a roster of over 50 talented above and below-the-line member-artists with careers in Emmy-winning and nominated television, award-winning feature films and commercials, as well as podcasts and theater.
 In 2019 Jess expanded the company by bringing on two new managers, Sarah Baker Grillo and Bay Dariz.